Conjunctivitis (“Pink Eye”)

 Conjunctivitis, also known as pink eye, is an infection or inflammation of the conjunctiva, the membrane that lines the eyelid and covers the white part of the eyeball.
 The inflammation affects the blood vessels in the eye and gives the eye a pink or red appearance.

 Pink eye can be caused by either a bacterial or viral infection, an allergic reaction, a foreign object in the eye or a blocked tear duct.
 Pink eye can be contagious, so diagnosis and proper treatment is important.
+Your doctor will help to discuss your diagnosis of pink eye and the proper course of treatment during your appointment.

 SYMPTOMS OF CONJUNCTIVITIS